grpc/proposal/L82-core-event-engine.md

   /// Synonymous with scheduling an alarm to run at time \a when.
   ///
   /// The callback \a fn will execute when either when time \a when arrives
-  /// (receiving status OK), or when the \a fn is cancelled (reveiving status
+  /// (receiving status OK), or when the \a fn is cancelled (receiving status
   /// CANCELLED).
 The callback is guaranteed to be called exactly once. virtual TaskHandle RunAt(absl::Time when, Callback fn, RunOptions opts) = 0;
-  /// Immediately tries to cancel a callback.
+  /// Attempts to cancel a callback.
   /// Note that this is a "best effort" cancellation.
 No guarantee is made that
   /// the callback will be cancelled, the call could be in any stage.
   ///
-  /// There are three scenarios in which we may cancel a scheduled function:
+  /// There are three scenarios in which we may cancel a scheduled task:
   ///   1.
 We cancel the execution before it has run.
   ///   2.
 The callback has already run.
   ///   3.
 We can't cancel it because it is "in flight".